 Pediatric soft tissue sarcomas can form in many areas, including a child’s liver, kidney, muscle or bone.
 Although they account for less than 10 percent of all childhood tumors, sarcomas can be aggressive.
 This is why it’s important to receive care at a high volume center such as Children’s National.

 At Children’s National, our expertise goes beyond diagnosis and treatment.
 Our physicians lead some of the most prestigious pediatric solid tumor research in the country.
 Through this work, we are improving care for children of all ages.
-Our research interests include: